gofore/aws-emr/src/README.md

 - **Data-munging:** Contains manual tools (mainly in EC2 and uploading to S3) to pre-munge the data before EMR.
 If the munging is complicated, it should obviously be done with EMR.
 - **Example-data:** Contains small snippets of input test data for local development.
 - **Streaming-programs:** Contains only Python scripts that are fully compatible to be run as Hadoop Streaming programs (as mappers, reducers etc).
-- **sync-to-s3.sh:** A script that synchronizes ALL files under `src/` to S3.
+- **sync-to-s3.sh:** A script that synchronizes all files under current directory to S3 (except for files under `temp/` where you can put your local-only files).
 Run this to make your streaming program available to EMR.

 ## Prerequisites

 Create AWS root account, create IAM user account, give necessary permissions (S3, EC2, EMR) to the user and generate API credentials.
-Place the credentials.csv to the project root directory.
+Place the `credentials.csv` to the project root directory.

 Most of the scripts require boto and/or awscli which you need to install: